Orson Charles

+Early life

 Charles attended Riverview High School before transferring to Henry B. Plant High School in Tampa, Florida for his senior year, where he was a teammate of Aaron Murray.
 During a recruiting visit to the University of Florida in 2008, Charles accidentally dropped the school's 2006 National Championship Trophy, breaking the Waterford Crystal football.
 He played in the 2009 U.S. Army All-American Bowl.

 College career

 Charles was named a finalist for the 2011 John Mackey Award on November 21, 2011.

 Professional career

 Cincinnati Bengals

-Charles was drafted by the Cincinnati Bengals in the fourth round, 116th overall, of the 2012 NFL Draft.
+Charles was selected by the Cincinnati Bengals in the fourth round, 116th overall, of the 2012 NFL draft.
 In his rookie season, he played all 16 games, starting 6 of them, accumulating 8 receptions for 101 yards.
 In 2013 Charles played primarily at fullback; He played 13 games but started none and recorded one catch for eight yards.